kubernetes/website/content/en/docs/setup/windows/user-guide-windows-nodes.md

 In this section we'll cover configuring a Windows node from scratch to join a cluster on-prem.
 If your cluster is on a cloud you'll likely want to follow the cloud specific guides in the next section.

 #### Preparing a Windows Node

 {{< note >}}
 All code snippets in Windows sections are to be run in a PowerShell environment with elevated permissions (Admin).
+Windows Server 2019 (or later) is required.
+Windows 10 is not supported in v1.14.
 {{< /note >}}

 1. Install Docker (requires a system reboot)